ACK alert management

 Rule type

-When the remaining resources fall below 15%, the CPU utilization may exceed the resources reserved for the container engine.
-This can cause frequent CPU throttling and severely affect process responsiveness.
-For more information, see Resource reservation policy.
-We recommend that you optimize CPU usage or adjust the threshold.
+When remaining resources fall below 15%, utilization may exceed the CPU reserved for the container engine, causing frequent CPU throttling and severely impacting process responsiveness.
+Optimize CPU usage or adjust the threshold promptly.

 To adjust the threshold, see Configure alert rules.